 View volume 1 of this collection.

 Section 3.
 Ethics and Intangibles: Unique Challenges of Digital Research

 Chapter 10.
 Developing a Black Feminist Reserach Ethic: A Methodological Approach to Research in Digital Spaces, Constance Haywood

 Chapter 11.
-Toward a Feminist Ethic of Self-Care and Protection When Researching Digital Aggression, Erika M. Sparby
+Toward a Feminist Ethic of Self-Care and Protection When Researching Digital Aggression, Derek M. Sparby

 Chapter 12.
 Reflections on a Hip-Hop DJ Methodology, Eric A. House